pmiguelpinto90/ShiftDisplay/README.md

   * led.print(time, value, decimalPlaces)
   * led.print(time, value, decimalPlaces, alignment)

-  Save a value to buffer and show it on the display.
+  Saves a value to buffer and shows it on the display.

   `led`: is a variable of type ShiftDisplay.

-  `time`: is the time in milliseconds for the value to be visible on the display;
+  `time`: is the time in milliseconds for the value to be shown on the display;

   `value`: is the value to save and show. can be of type int, long, float, double, char, char array or String object;